saahithjanapati/uvacollab-scraper/README.md

 # uvacollab-scraper
-This is a script to scrape resources from of UVACollab sites.
+This is a script to scrape resources from UVACollab sites.

 ## Usage
 Make sure you have a version of Python 3 installed.
 Then, install the required dependencies using: